torugok/ChrisHit3D/README.md

-# chrisHit3D
+# ChrisHit3D
+Only for fun!
-OpenGL ES 2/3 based game engine, focused in mobile applications.
+Small based OpenGL ES 2/3, for mobile and desktop applications.

+"ChrisHit", in memorian Christopher Hitchens 1949-2011.